Not all herbal laxatives are the same!

 Use these herbs with caution for those with Spleen or Stomach deficiency Cold as well as those with IBS, ulcerative colitis, and bowel inflammation.

 The third category of laxatives are the most dangerous and are not commonly used in modern practice – cathartic herbs.
 Cathartic herbs expel waste through sudden vomiting and bowel evacuation.
+These are hardly, if ever, used in clinical practice.

 Cathartic herbs can help express toxic sores and nodules.
 They were traditionally used for severe constipation, chest edema, ascites, and general fluid retention.